MicroTangents/sql-mustache/README.md

 ## Supported Functionality

 **Remember:** this implementation does NOT assume you are working with HTML and formatting for your template is **strictly respected**!
+Format your templates accordingly.

 [&#10004;] Variables (Tags)